 In Aztec mythology, the volcanoes were once an Aztec Princess (Iztaccihuatl) and a Great Warrior (Popocatepetl), who fell deeply in love with one another.

-When the warrior Popocatepetl first met the beautiful princess Iztaccihuatl, the two immediately fell in love.
+When Popocatepetl first met the beautiful princess Iztaccihuatl, the two immediately fell in love.

 Overwhelmed with a true love for one another, the two knew they were meant for each other and could not live without being in each others arms.

 So, Popocatepetl went to Iztaccihuatl's father, a mighty Aztec chief, and told him that he would do whatever it would take to have Iztaccihuatl's hand in marriage.

 his daughter and ordered him to engage in battle with a rival tribe.

 The chief informed Popocatepetl that he could not marry his daughter unless he returned victorious.

 Popocatepetl agreed, but the chief added another stipulation to his agreement, he ordered Popocatepetl to return with the rival tribe ruler's head to prove his success and victory over the rival tribe.

 The two agreed and the chief sent Popocatepetl to war in Oaxaca, promising him Iztaccihuatl as his bride, if he returned triumphant.